-Being the heart of the home - and also the center of most mess – kitchen cleaning can seem never-ending, especially with us all spending more time at home at the moment.
+Kitchen cleaning can seem never-ending, especially with us all spending more time at home than we ever have before.

-So, we've doggedly tracked down the best kitchen cleaning hacks that the world's top cleaning experts swear by, so that you can work out how to clean a kitchen with ease – and cut down on the time you spend doing it.
+So, we have created a kitchen cleaning checklist, with tips, tricks and advice that the world's top cleaning experts swear by, so that you can work out how to clean a kitchen with ease – and cut down on the time you spend doing it.
 Plus these kitchen cleaning tips will make life a little greener in the process.

 'It is impossible to enjoy cooking in a dirty kitchen,' says Kondo.
 'When planning storage, aim for ease of cleaning.
 Keep work surfaces clear and try to store all ingredients and utensils in cupboards or on shelves.
 Wipe down all surfaces every time you cook to remove traces of oil and water.'